Introduction

 2024

-50th anniversary edition organized by Majelis Jakarta art collectives using the "lumbung" concept
+50th anniversary edition organized by Majelis Jakarta art collectives using the "lumbung" concept of resource-sharing

 50th Anniversary Edition (2024)